fpaupier/knapsack/README.md

 # knapsack Go

-A knapsack implementation in go.
+A knapsack implementation in Go.

+A toy project for me to learn the Go programming language.